Chapter 1 – Fantasy in Reality

 Able to cook on a professional level?
 Non-Combat group.

-Since most of us didn’t have talents which worked outside Japanese culture, we didn’t had much of a choice there.
+As most of us didn’t have talents which worked outside Japanese culture, we didn’t have much of a choice there.
 Otherwise we would pay for our life-expenses without any useful skills to do so.

 Of course I was part of the combat group, too.

 The most popular boy in class took the lead.
 The name is Inoue Masahiko.
 He was a pretty boy who was good at sports and at least above average in studies.

 I don’t like him.
 I’m sure he’s just faking this delightful smile and honest personality.

 Like I said, I’m generally negative.